-Admission to All Master's Degree Programs.
-See "Admission to Graduate Studies," page 477, and see also specific program descriptions.
+Students wishing to enroll in a master's program at ASU's West campus are admitted according to the procedure described on pages 103-107 (see also specific program descriptions).
 Since graduate work presupposes adequate preparation in a selected field at the undergraduate level, deficiencies are specified at the time of admission by the academic unit involved.